 How Bone Marrow and Stem Cells are Collected

-The procedure to collect the cells that will be transplanted into a patient is called a bone marrow harvest or peripheral blood stem cell harvest.
-It may also be called a bone marrow or stem cell apheresis.
+The procedure to collect stem cells that will be transplanted into a patient is called a bone marrow or peripheral blood stem cell harvest.

 Printer-friendly version